Course Descriptions, Symbols, and Terms

 A course involving exploration of a major problem or theme or an experimental method of instruction, with variable content as specified in the course subtitle in the Class Schedule.
 May be repeated for credit when different content is involved.

 Courses numbered 0-99 are remedial courses.
 Units and grades earned will not count towards meeting graduation requirements.

 International Study Courses

 San Francisco State University provides the opportunity for students enrolled in the California State University International Programs to receive credit for special study or for subjects taken at universities abroad.
 For details of the program, consult the Index.
 The numbers 292, 492, and 792 are used to designate lower division, upper division and graduate levels, respectively.
 Transcript designation will be IS 292, 492, 792.

 292 Projects in Study Abroad (subject to be designated by Overseas Resident Director, International Programs) (1-3)

-Prerequisite: consent of major advisor.
+Prerequisite: consent of major adviser.
 Open only to students in California State University International Programs.
 May be repeated for credit when different subjects are involved.

-Under independent study courses, upper division and graduate students can pursue topics or problems of special interest beyond the scope of a regular course under the supervision of a faculty advisor.
+Under special study courses, upper division and graduate students can pursue topics or problems of special interest beyond the scope of a regular course under the supervision of a faculty adviser.
 The work is of a research or creative nature, and normally culminates in a paper, project, comprehensive examination, or performance.
-Before registering, the student must have the topic approved by the instructor who will be supervising the independent study, as well as by the advisor and the department chair.
+Before registering, the student must have the topic approved by the instructor who will be supervising the independent study, as well as by the adviser and the department chair.
 (Forms are available in department offices and online at http://www.sfsu.edu/~admisrec/reg/reg.html.)
-The course numbers for independent study are 699 and 899.
-In most cases, independent study courses may be repeated for credit.
+The course numbers for special study are 699 and 899.
+In most cases, special study courses may be repeated for credit.
 Check the description for limitations.

 Methods of Instruction